Rope care

 Chemicals

 Contact with chemicals can greatly decrease a fiber rope's strength.
-Also, impregnating a rope with unauthorized products may alter the properties of such rope.
-Therefore, we recommend not to use any conventional solvents or cleaning products and to consult your Robline® distributor instead.
+In addition, impregnating a rope with unauthorized products may alter the properties of such rope.
+Therefore, we recommend not using any conventional solvents or cleaning products and consulting your Robline® distributor instead.

 High temperatures

-As a general rule, any contact with localized heat sources must be avoided.
-In this context, "high temperatures" are those above 40 °C, as they can temporarily or permanently alter the characteristics of a rope.
-Only in some cases can high temperatures bring about a positive change in a rope – for example, during pre-stretching or heat-setting.
+As a rule, any contact with localized heat sources must be avoided.
+In this context, "high temperatures" are those above 40 °C. They can alter the characteristics of a rope temporarily, sometimes even permanently.
+Only in some cases, do high temperatures have a positive impact on a rope – for example, during the pre-stretching or heat-setting process.

 Frictional heat